charm_mpi#

 The same as

-.Function parameters that are new with respect to
+charm_shc_init()but forcharm_shcdistributed among MPI processes incomm.Function parameters that are new with respect to

-are explained below.The
+charm_shc_init()are explained below.The

-pointers must have an access to the number of elements returned bycharm_mpi_shc_local_ncs()
+candspointers must have an access to the number of elements returned bycharm_mpi_shc_local_ncs().
+The ordering of spherical harmonic coefficients incandsdepends onlocal_order(seecharm_shc.local_order).The example below illustrates how to create a distributed

-.// The maximum harmonic degree of spherical harmonic coefficients unsigned nmax = 10; // The number of chunks of spherical harmonic coefficients for // individual MPI processes size_t local_nchunk; if (rank == 2) local_nchunk = 1; else local_nchunk = 2; // Now define the chunks of spherical harmonic coefficients by // specifying their first and last spherical harmonic order unsigned long local_order[4]; if (rank == 0) // Process with rank "0" { // The first chunk will consist of all spherical harmonic // coefficients of order "0" local_order[0] = 0; local_order[1] = 0; // The second chunk will hold all coefficients of orders from // "1" to "2" local_order[2] = 1; local_order[3] = 2; } else if (rank == 1) // Process with rank "1" { // The first chunk at another MPI process will consist of all // coefficients of orders from "3" to "5" local_order[0] = 3; local_order[1] = 5; // The second chunk consists of all coefficients of order "6" local_order[2] = 6; local_order[3] = 6; } else if (rank == 2) // Process with rank "2" { // This process has one chunk only, starting at order "7" and // ending at "10" local_order[0] = 7; local_order[1] = 10; } // Initialize an error structure charm_err *err = charm_mpi_err_init(); if (err == NULL) exit(1); // "local_ncs" is the total amount of spherical harmonic // coefficients that is stored locally by the individual MPI // processes size_t local_ncs = charm_mpi_shc_local_ncs(nmax, local_nchunk, local_order, err); charm_err_handler(err, 1); // Allocate arrays that will store spherical harmonic coefficients double *c = (double *)malloc(local_ncs * sizeof(double)); if (c == NULL) exit(1); double *s = (double *)malloc(local_ncs * sizeof(double)); if (s == NULL) exit(1); // You can now fill "c" and "s" with some reasonable data. // Alternatively, you can do this with "shcs->c" and "shcs->s" // after "shcs" is created below.
+charm_shcstructure with this function.
+We assume thatrankrepresents the rank of MPI processes and the size of the MPI communicatorcommis3.// The maximum harmonic degree of spherical harmonic coefficients unsigned nmax = 10; // The number of chunks of spherical harmonic coefficients for // individual MPI processes size_t local_nchunk; if (rank == 2) local_nchunk = 1; else local_nchunk = 2; // Now define the chunks of spherical harmonic coefficients by // specifying their first and last spherical harmonic order unsigned long local_order[4]; if (rank == 0) // Process with rank "0" { // The first chunk will consist of all spherical harmonic // coefficients of order "0" local_order[0] = 0; local_order[1] = 0; // The second chunk will hold all coefficients of orders from // "1" to "2" local_order[2] = 1; local_order[3] = 2; } else if (rank == 1) // Process with rank "1" { // The first chunk at another MPI process will consist of all // coefficients of orders from "3" to "5" local_order[0] = 3; local_order[1] = 5; // The second chunk consists of all coefficients of order "6" local_order[2] = 6; local_order[3] = 6; } else if (rank == 2) // Process with rank "2" { // This process has one chunk only, starting at order "7" and // ending at "10" local_order[0] = 7; local_order[1] = 10; } // Initialize an error structure charm_err *err = charm_mpi_err_init(); if (err == NULL) exit(1); // "local_ncs" is the total amount of spherical harmonic // coefficients that is stored locally by the individual MPI // processes size_t local_ncs = charm_mpi_shc_local_ncs(nmax, local_nchunk, local_order, err); charm_err_handler(err, 1); // Allocate arrays that will store spherical harmonic coefficients double *c = (double *)malloc(local_ncs * sizeof(double)); if (c == NULL) exit(1); double *s = (double *)malloc(local_ncs * sizeof(double)); if (s == NULL) exit(1); // You can now fill "c" and "s" with some reasonable data. // Alternatively, you can do this with "shcs->c" and "shcs->s" // after "shcs" is created below.
 It doesn't matter, as "c" points // to the same location in the memory as "shcs->c".
 The same is // also true for "s" and "shcs->s". // Create a distributed "charm_shc" structure charm_shc *shcs = charm_mpi_shc_init(nmax, 1.0, 1.0, c, s, local_nchunk, local_order, comm, err); charm_err_handler(err, 1); // Now is the time to do some heavy lifting with "shcs" // Once you no longer need "shcs", free it as usually charm_shc_free(shcs); free(c); free(s); charm_err_free(err);

 - Parameters: